Hypertrichosis: Management

 There is no cure for any congenital forms of hypertrichosis.
 The treatment for acquired hypertrichosis is based on attempting to address the underlying cause.
 Acquired forms of hypertrichosis have a variety of sources, and are usually treated by removing the factor causing hypertrichosis, e.g. a medication with undesired side-effects.
 All hypertrichosis, congenital or acquired, can be reduced through hair removal.
 Hair removal treatments are categorized into two principal subdivisions: temporary removal and permanent removal.
 Treatment may have adverse effects by causing scarring, dermatitis, or hypersensitivity.

 Temporary hair removal may last from several hours to several weeks, depending on the method used.
 These procedures are purely cosmetic.
 Depilation methods, such as trimming, shaving, and depilatories, remove hair to the level of the skin and produce results that last several hours to several days.
 Epilation methods, such as plucking, electrology, waxing, sugaring, threading remove the entire hair from the root, the results lasting several days to several weeks.

 Permanent hair removal uses chemicals, energy of various types, or a combination to target the cells that cause hair growth.
 Laser hair removal is an effective method of hair removal on hairs that have color.
-Laser cannot treat white hair.
-The laser targets the melanin color in the lower third of the hair follicle, which is the target zone.
-Electrolysis (electrology) uses electrical current, and/or localized heating.
-The U.S. Food and Drug Administration (FDA) allows only electrology to use the term "permanent hair removal" because it has been shown to be able to treat all colors of hair.
+The laser targets the melanin in the lower third of the hair follicle.
+Electrology uses electric current or localized heating.